grafana/agent/docs/sources/flow/upgrade-guide.md

 The `/` HTTP endpoint was the same as the `/sampling` endpoint.
 The `/sampling` endpoint is still functional.
 The change was made in PR [#18070](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/18070) of opentelemetry-collector-contrib.

+### The `remote_sampling` block has been removed from `otelcol.receiver.jaeger`

+The `remote_sampling` block in `otelcol.receiver.jaeger` has been an undocumented no-op configuration for some time, and has now been removed.
+Customers are advised to use `otelcol.extension.jaeger_remote_sampling` instead.

 ## v0.35

 ### Breaking change: `auth` and `version` attributes from `walk_params` block of `prometheus.exporter.snmp` have been removed